 LMA with Broadcast Holdings prior to closing on terms satisfactory to the parties thereto and with Newco after such closing.
-The amended letter of intent again expired by its terms on August 29, 1997 but was reinstated and extended to September 30, 1997.
+The amended letter of intent has been amended on various occasions to extend the expiration date thereof.
+Pursuant to an oral agreement among the parties thereto, the amended letter of intent will now expire on October 15, 1997.
 The DC Acquisition, if consummated, would expand the Company's coverage in an existing market and will permit the Company to target another segment of the African-American community in that market.
 See "Business-Acquisition Strategy."
 The DC Acquisition is contingent upon certain matters, including the execution of a definitive acquisition agreement and the receipt of final approval from the FCC for the transfer of the FCC license for WYCB-AM.
 In addition, such amended letter of intent provides for liquidated damages of \$100,000 payable by the Company should the Company materially breach the definitive acquisition agreement when, and if, it is entered into by the Company.
 The Company anticipates completing the DC Acquisition in the fourth quarter of 1997.
-There can be no assurance of the consummation of the DC Acquisition, and if the DC Acquisition is consummated on such terms, the indebtedness evidenced by the Newco Note, and any other Unrestricted Subsidiary Indebtedness of Newco, would be effectively senior to the Exchange Notes.
+There can be no assurance of the consummation of the DC Acquisition, $\,$ and if the DC Acquisition is consummated on such terms, the indebtedness evidenced by the Newco Note, and any other Unrestricted Subsidiary Indebtedness of Newco, would be effectively senior to the Exchange Notes.
 See "Risk Factors-Failure to Consummate the DC Acquisition."